ansys/pyansys-dev-guide/doc/source/coding_style/best_practices.rst

    def test_fahr_to_kelvin():
        assert np.isclose(12.7778, fahr_to_kelvin(55))

-Now, not only do you have one line of code to verify, but using a testing framework such as ``pytest``, you can test that the method is correct.
+Now, not only do you have one line of code to verify, but you can also use a testing framework such as ``pytest`` to test that the method is correct.

 Nested Blocks
 ~~~~~~~~~~~~~
 Avoid deeply nested block structures (such as conditional blocks and loops)
 within one single code block.